Vineet012004/Cold-Email-Generator/README.md

 **Imagine a scenario:**

-- Apple needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
+- Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
-- Atliq is Software Development company can provide a dedicated software development engineer to Apple.
-So, the business development executive (Vineet Sharma) from Atliq is going to reach out to Apple via a cold email.
+- Atliq is Software Development company can provide a dedicated software development engineer to Nike.
+So, the business development executive (Vineet Sharma) from Atliq is going to reach out to Nike via a cold email.
+Likewise, in the code files, I have mentioned Apple URL.

 <img width="964" height="608" alt="image" src="https://github.com/user-attachments/assets/5b123c8f-5479-42f8-9a7f-5e9494c140f0" />